gallak/lsc-script-papercut/README.md

 # HOW it runs ?

 ## example in DEBUG and DRY-RUN mode

+You need run with one thread `-t 1` options

 ```
-lsc -f . -s all -c all -n
+lsc -f . -s all -c all -n -t1

 INFO  - Starting sync for Users
 DEBUG - Update condition false.
 Should have modified object uid=blueelephant502,ou=people,dc=demo,dc=fusion